rnreich/recursive-symmetric-adversarial-ensemble/README.md

 1. Merge latent vectors to one big memory input

-2. Select target synapse (lowest memory error or random, epsilon=success_rate)
+2. Select target synapse (lowest memory error or random)

-3. Before any training, get predictions from operator (binary). lc_pred proves that the synapse can predict the same result from just the latent map without ever training on it!
+3. Before any training, get predictions from operator (binary). lc_pred proves that the synapse can predict the same result from the latent map

 4. Encode input and latent collection